-A campaign has launched to try and get Green Day‘s ‘American Idiot’ to number one in protest against Donald Trump’s upcoming visit to the UK.
+Following the launch of a campaign to try and get Green Day‘s ‘American Idiot’ to number one in protest against Donald Trump’s upcoming visit to the UK, the single is currently soaring up the charts.

-It was confirmed this week that the controversial US President will pay a one-day “working visit” to the UK on July 13.
+This week sees the controversial US President pay a one-day “working visit” to the UK on July 13.
 Despite plans to meet the Queen, Trump’s trip will not, however, be an official state visit.

 “He’s coming Friday 13th July… so if we ALL buy enough downloads of Green Day’s ‘American Idiot’ between Friday 6th-Thursday 12th it will time PERFECTLY to hit No.1 the very day he arrives on UK soil!”, the organisers wrote in a post.